thewanionly/audiophile/README.md

 8. Sanity (for CMS)
 9. Zustand (for State Management)
 10. React Hook Form (for handling forms)
-11. Zod or Yup (for handling form validation)
+11. Zod (for handling form validation)

 ## Running the app